Relevance and Object of Research

-The members of the sample were stratified by geographical area, gender and age in order to be representative of the Italian population.
-In both questionnaires, we asked a particular question: “Are you affected or have you been affected in the past by one or more of the following long-term illnesses or pathological conditions? ".
+The members of the sample were stratified by geographic area, sex and age in order to be representative of the Italian population.
+In both questionnaires, we asked a particular question: “Do you have or have you been affected in the past by one or more of the following long-term illnesses or conditions? ".

-We considered suffering from "Allergies" as a target variable in our studies.
+We considered suffering from “Allergies” as the target variable of our studies.

 The first survey was used as a training set to determine a method to identify cheaters.

-In particular, we analyzed the estimates of the target variable in each control and in any combination of these, in comparison with the estimate of the same question from the "multi-purpose" household survey: "Health conditions and appeal to health services" conducted by Istat in the 2016 to evaluate the quality of our data.
+In particular, we analyzed the estimates of the target variable in each control and in any combination of these, in comparison with the estimate of the same question from the "multipurpose" survey on families: "Health conditions and appeal to health services" conducted by Istat in 2016 to evaluate the quality of our data.
 Once the method was defined, we validated it using the second survey as a test set.

 The techniques used to detect cheaters

-- Direct instruction in the body of a question (direct_1, direct_2): these are questions with direct instructions in the body that aims to verify if the application text has been read carefully.
+- Direct instruction in the body of a question (direct_1, direct_2): These are questions with direct instructions in the body which aims to check if the application text has been read carefully.
 In this case we used two radio buttons.
-Type of question:
+Question type:

 2. direct_2: “To prove that you have read this instruction, please do not answer the question below.
 Instead, click on the Next button to continue filling out the questionnaire “.

-- Unlikely events (unlik): at the beginning of a questionnaire there are often some screening questions aimed at determining whether the respondent has the characteristics required to access the survey.
+- Unlikely events (unlik): At the beginning of a questionnaire there are often some screening questions aimed at establishing whether the respondent has the characteristics required to access the survey.
 The respondent can declare to possess all the required characteristics, even if this is not the case, with the aim of proceeding with the questionnaire and obtaining the final incentive.
-To identify this type of cheater it is sufficient to insert, among the screening questions, a question that asks if the respondent has one or more characteristics, which he would not normally have had.
+To identify this type of cheater it is sufficient to insert, among the screening questions, a question that asks if the respondent has one or more characteristics, which they normally would not have had.

-For the other we have chosen to incorporate a fake brand in the midst of others in a real grid Yes No.
+For the other we have chosen to incorporate a fake brand in the midst of other reals in a grid a Yes No.

-- Bad Open Questions (open): in an obligatory open question, participants can respond with an inappropriate message or a random response (eg 'Asdfhjkl') as a way to indicate the lack of a meaningful answer or as an option not to leave the empty space.
+- Bad Open Questions (open): In a mandatory open question, participants can respond with an inappropriate message or a random response (eg 'Asdfhjkl') as a way to indicate the lack of a meaningful answer or as an option to not leave the blank.

 - Consistency Check (coer_1, coer_2): the validation checks consist of two or more related questions that are placed at different points in the questionnaire.
 In these circumstances the answer to the second question should match or at least not contradict the first.

-- Speeder Check (time): speeders are survey participants who finish too fast.
-The problem with this type of method is to set the cut-off to define "how fast is too fast".
+- Speeder Check (time): Speeders are survey participants who finish too fast.
+The problem with this kind of method is to set the cut-off to define "how fast is too fast".

 We have considered a percentage of the average / average compilation time: